*

 Dunbar Factfile

 In 1794, a group of gentlemen with strong masonic ties formed Dunbar Golfing Society which played at Westbarns but support declined over the years.
-The only remaining documents from that Society are the Rules and Regulations dated 14th May of that year.
-In 1856, following a meeting in the Town Hall, Dunbar Golf Club was established and play began on a course laid out on the Duke of Roxburghe's estate.
+The only remaining documents from that Society are the Rules and Regulations dated 14th May 1794.
+Following a meeting in the Town Hall, Dunbar Golf Club was founded and the first meeting was held on Saturday 20th December 1856 on a course laid out on the Duke of Roxburghe's estate.

 Booking: Tel 01368 862317 Fax 01368 865202